 - Speech-Language Associate—holds a two-year associate's degree in Communication Disorders

 - Speech-Language Aide—holds at least a high school diploma

 Note: Indiana Department of Education does not license support personnel.
-Support personnel must be registered with the Illinois Professional Licensing Agency.
+Support personnel must be registered with the Indiana Professional Licensing Agency.

 Statutory and Regulatory Requirements

 - For registration as a speech-language pathology aide I, possess at least a high school diploma or its equivalent.

 - For registration as a speech-language pathology associate, possess at least an associate's degree in speech-language pathology or its equivalent (means 60 semester credit hours with specified course work and 100 clock hours of supervised field experience) from an accredited institution in the area for which the applicant is requesting to be registered.

 - For registration as a speech-language pathology assistant, possess a bachelor's degree or equivalent in communication disorders from an accredited institution in the area for which the applicant is requesting to be registered ; 100 hours of clinical practicum is required and must be supervised by a licensed SLP.

 - In order to supervise speech-language pathology support personnel, an individual must be a state licensed speech-language pathologist for a minimum of two years prior, and have at least three years of clinical experience.

 - A supervisor may supervise up to two support personnel at one time.